samofab/private-ssg/t2/contents/bugs/index.md

-## How to report a bug - concise version
+## How to report a website bug - concise version
 0. Indicate clearly to which *project* the bug belongs
 1. If you have multiple issues, please file separate bug reports
 2. Make sure that you're watching the latest version of website/product.
 Try "Ctrl+F5"